Batch Bayesian Active Learning with Partial Batch Label Sampling: Experiments

 \subsection{Active Learning Algorithms}

-For Bayesian active learning baselines, we evaluate EPIG \citep{kirsch2021test, mussmann2022active, smith2023prediction}) and BALD \citep{houlsby2011bayesian, gal2017deep}, where each of them is combined with either the standard top-$B$ batch selection or one of the three Gumbel noise methods \citep{kirsch2023stochastic}.
-In addition, we include Random, Confidence \citep{lewis1995sequential}, and BatchBALD \citep{kirsch2019batchbald} as our baselines.
+For Bayesian active learning baselines, we evaluate EPIG \citep{kirsch2021test, mussmann2022active, smith2023prediction} and BALD \citep{houlsby2011bayesian, gal2017deep}, where each of them is combined with either the standard top-$B$ batch selection, one of the three Gumbel noise methods \citep{kirsch2023stochastic}, or BatchBALD \citep{kirsch2019batchbald} for BALD.
+For non-Bayesian heuristics methods, we include Random, Confidence \citep{lewis1995sequential}, GLISTER \citep{killamsetty2021glister}, CoreSet \citep{sener2018active}, BADGE \citep{ash2019deep}, and GALAXY \citep{pmlr-v162-zhang22k} as our baselines.
+For fair comparison, we implement the heuristics with the calibrated, more accurate probabilities from our Bayesian Logistic Regression model.
 Our proposed algorithms are EPIG with our ParBaLS-MAP and ParBaLS.
+We use $m=10$ label samples for ParBaLS in our main experimental results.
+We conduct ablation studies for different values of $m$ in Appendix \ref{ablations}.
+We discuss more details for active learning in Appendix \ref{sec:setup}.